 An afternoon at the mall usually means buying your lunch out.

-Spending an afternoon sightseeing often is an excuse to get ice cream or buy a trinket, but entertainment doesn’t have to cost a dime!
+Spending an afternoon sightseeing often is an excuse to get ice cream or buy a trinket, but entertainment doesn’t have to cost you money!

 Try riding your bike on a bike trail, take a picnic to the park, spend a quiet afternoon reading at the library, invite friends over for game night and popcorn (if it’s in your pantry), swap DVD’s with a friend and have a movie night at home.